Solomon's Porch: Triple Gate

 Using Barclay's and Norma Robertson's research, we can assume that approx 606 feet (one Greek furlong) from the SW corner of the Temple Mount, and approx 40 feet below the current ground level of the Mount, one would find three, now blocked up, arched entryways in the south wall.
 Behind those arches are the great halls of Triple Gate with its foundation piers originally built by Solomon.

 Triple Gate as one of the Huldah Gates?

 Some assume that Triple Gate and Double Gate were two passageways leading up to the Temple Mount.
 The historic record gives no evidence of this being the case.
 In fact, Josephus writes that there was only one gate located in the middle of the southern wall of the Temple.
-(Antiquities of the Jews, Book 15, Ch.
-11.5) The claim that Triple Gate and Double Gate were passageways leading up to the surface of the Temple Mount, is a complete fabrication, not mentioned in any of the historical records, including the Mishna.
+The claim that Triple Gate and Double Gate were passageways leading up to the surface of the Temple Mount, is a complete fabrication, not mentioned in any of the historical records, including the Mishna.
 According to the evidence, Triple Gate is situated on the east wall of Herod's Temple, exactly where Solomon's Porch would have been located.